aleksei-berezkin/typique/README.md

 ```

 Laim rewrites class names in the order they appear.
 Identical input names map to identical output names.
 In the example above `bold` appears twice, and its both occurrences will be rewritten to the same final class.
 Laim checks that the number of requested names (on the left-hand side of `=`) matches the number of classes defined in `Css<{...}>`.

+#### Preprocessed or native nesting

+By default, Laim preprocesses any `&` selectors and lifts all nested objects to the top level, similar to many other CSS libraries.
+With the emerging [CSS Nesting Module](https://drafts.csswg.org/css-nesting-1/) specification, native nesting in CSS is now possible.
+Laim supports this through the [`nativeNesting: true`](./docs/Configuration.md) plugin option.

 ### Global CSS